bevinsunth/nextjs-technical-test/README.md

   We’re looking for clean, well-structured, and readable code.
 Comments are welcome if something needs extra explanation.
 - **Prettier**
   At MyDeal we use Prettier to format our code.
 Please make sure you have Prettier running locally to format all your code automatically.
-- **No Extra-Dependencies**
-  You shouldn't need to install anything on top of what's already in the project.

 ## Tips & Suggestions